japilo/academic-website/content/home/about.md

   course = "BA in Ecology, Evolution, and Environmental Biology" institution = "Columbia University" year = 2012

 +++

 # Biography

-Julia Pilowsky is a Chilean-American quantitative ecologist who has conducted research in South Africa, Kenya, Denmark, and the United States.
+Julia Pilowsky is a Chilean-American quantitative ecologist who has conducted research in South Africa, Kenya, Denmark, Australia, and the United States.

-She is currently in a joint PhD program advised by Carsten Rahbek and Damien Fordham, funded by the Australian Research Council, researching the population dynamics of extinct mammals.
+She is currently in a joint PhD program funded by the Australian Research Council.
+Her research is about building models to understand the spatial dynamics of North American megafauna since the Ice Age.
+The study will advance the fields of conservation biogeography and process-explicit ecological modeling.